tele0x/openshift-intel-tas/README.md

 }
 ```

 In addition you can check on OpenShift Web Console.
-Under *Monitoring* -> *Metrics* enter in the expression text area collectd_package_0_power_power and press the "Run Query" button
+Under *Monitoring* -> *Metrics* enter in the expression text area collectd_package_0_power_power and press the "Run Queries" button

 ![Collectd Metric](img/collectd_metric.png)